Managed IT Services Pricing

 We encourage all prospective clients to have a conversation with a Loffler team member before we can offer a specific quote for you because we need to understand your environment in order to be accurate.

-Why do we need this sort of data?
-So we can adequately scope out information like how much data is coming from your environment, so we can scale our resources (engineers, software, etc.) accordingly.
+Why do we need this information?
+So we can understand how much data is coming from a potential client's environment and scale our resources (engineers, software, etc.) accordingly.

 These examples aren’t a replacement for talking with an expert, but you’ll get a better idea of what prices you can expect.
 Keep in mind there are ways to save money when signing a managed IT services agreement like: